-- 11.2: Meeting: Before the written notification of non-reappointment of a faculty member other than those on Term or Post-Doctoral contracts is sent, the Chair or other appropriate administrative officers shall meet with the faculty member to discuss the reason(s) for non-reappointment.
-The faculty member may attend this meeting with a faculty witness of their choice or the President of the Association or their designee. - 11.3: Appeal: If a faculty member who has completed less than two full academic years of service wishes to appeal the non-reappointment decision of the Chair or other appropriate administrative officer, they may appeal to the Dean, and/or the Provost.
-Such appeals must be initiated within twenty (20) business days of written notification of non-reappointment.
-The administrator to whom the non-reappointment recommendation has been made may reverse that recommendation.
+- 11.2: Meeting: Before the January 31 written notice of non-reappointment of a faculty member is sent, the Chair or other appropriate administrative officers shall meet with the faculty member to discuss the reason(s) for non-reappointment.
+The faculty member may attend this meeting with a faculty witness of their choice or the President of the Association or their designee. - 11.3: Appeal: A tenure track (to end of year 3) faculty member who has completed three or fewer academic years of service at the University or non-tenure track faculty member who wishes to appeal the non-reappointment may appeal to the Provost.
+Such appeals must be initiated before February 12.
+The Provost shall notify the appellant and the Association of the final decision on or before March 1.
+The Provost's decision shall be final and binding on the University, the Association, and the appellant.
+However, an individual who has been advised of the non-renewal of their appointment and believes the procedures of this article have been violated may file a grievance under the provisions of Article 8.